The Italian Job: Locations

 The opening scenes with the Lamborghini Miura were shot at Great St Bernard Pass, and have been recreated by the owner of the car.
-The interior of the prison that held Bridger was Kilmainham Gaol in Dublin, Ireland.
-The exterior, seen when Croker leaves, is HM Prison Wormwood Scrubs in west London.
+The interior of the prison that held Bridger (Noël Coward) was Kilmainham Gaol in Dublin, Ireland.
+The exterior, seen when Croker leaves, is HM Prison Wormwood Scrubs in West London.
 Upon his release, Croker stays at the Royal Lancaster Hotel in Bayswater, London, where he celebrates with what is implied to be an orgy; his room became a favourite haunt of rock stars after the release of the film.
 Denbigh Close, Notting Hill, London W11, was used as the location for Croker's home.

-The training sessions shown for the Mini drivers were at the Crystal Palace race track in Upper Norwood, south London.
+The training sessions shown for the Mini drivers were at the Crystal Palace race track in Upper Norwood, South London.
 The attempt to blow off the doors of the bullion van, which caused its total destruction and produced Croker's line "You're only supposed to blow the bloody doors off!", took place at Crystal Palace Sports Centre.
 The Crystal Palace transmitter can be seen in the background.
 The meeting at the misty funeral was filmed in Cruagh Cemetery, in the foothills of the Dublin Mountains.
 The office block that doubled as the Turin traffic control centre was Apex House in Hanworth, Middlesex, the then head office of the television rental chain Thorn (DER).